 Sample the wines directly from tank or barrels, like the winemaker.

-Finish up with a tasting of our Tawny and Muscat dessert wines at Cellar Door and some shopping.
+Finish up with a tasting of Tawny and Muscat dessert wines at Cellar Door and some shopping.
 The cellar door is full of locally made produce, honey, truffles and preserves which make perfect gifts.
+Bookings for tours essential.

-There is so much to see and do in the Swan Valley- one day is not enough...we recommend at least an overnight stay to really make the most of your visit.
+There is so much to see and do in the Swan Valley- one day is not enough...we recommend at least an overnight stay at Upper Reach Spa Cottage to really make the most of your visit.
 We look forward to welcoming you to the Swan Valley!
+Upper Reach Winery is dog friendly (except for Spa Cottage or inside Restaurant)

 Have you ever been confused about which wine should go with which food?
 It can be pretty daunting when you don't know the rules.
 But here's the rub....there are no rules!!
 The only rules we know of are to have fun with it, don't take it too seriously and enjoy experimenting.